Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 ## **[Vacation Settlement:](#leave-management)**

-- Vacation Settlement is initiated in **Case and Task Management**, and Settlement will process in **Finance Department**.
+- Vacation Settlement is initiated in Leave Request from **Case and Task Management**, and Settlement will process in **Finance Department**.

--  Vacation settlement process will complete, If The Settlement request is completed in Finance Portal.

 - If The Employee not required/applied for the settlement in Leave Request, Then this stage will **Complete without Payment**.